domme0711/icingaweb2-module-perfdatagraphs/doc/03-Configuration.md

 ## Backend Configuration

-A "backend module", which is reponsible for fetching the data from a performance data backend (Graphite, OpenSearch, Elasticsearch, InfluxDB, etc.), can be configured:
+A "backend module", which is responsible for fetching the data from a performance data backend (Graphite, OpenSearch, Elasticsearch, InfluxDB, etc.), can be configured:

 1. Install the Icinga Web Performance Data Graphs backend module you need (depending on where Icinga2 sends its data)
 2. If you only install one backend module, you do not need to configure it